Maagans/Projekt-tool/docs/mvp1-tdd-plan.md

 backend/tests/integration/workspaceIsolation.test.js
 - user in Workspace A cannot see projects from Workspace B
 - user in Workspace A cannot see employees from Workspace B
-- admin sees all (or admin is workspace-scoped too?)
+- admin in Workspace A cannot see Workspace B data (admin is scoped)
 ```

 **Implementation:**